Fastcode/NUClear/docs/dsl.rst

 Since dataType A was listed as optional, the Task associated with this Reaction can be scheduled.
-However, when executing the callback, NUClear will identify that dataType A is not present, and will remove reference to this data type from the callback, so that the task is only run for dataType B, effectivley restructuruing this callback as per the following example.
+However, when executing the callback, NUClear will identify that dataType A is not present, and will remove reference to this data type from the callback, so that the task is only run for dataType B, effectively restructuring this callback as per the following example.

 .. code-block:: C++